 - Well-Intentioned Extremist Anti-Hero Anarky is an intelligent, politically-aware would-be terrorist whose tactics against the corporate elite and the gears of the state range from "hacktivism" to straight-up bombing.
 He started doing all this when he was twelve.

 - In Kick-Ass, if you are in any way associated with organized crime, Hit-Girl will brutally chop you up and shoot you in the head while cursing like a sailor.
 She's a cute 10 year old.
+A short scene in the film inverts this for a while.
+Her father is very disturbed that she is acting like a normal girl, until she reveals she's screwing with him.

 - Crossed children appear to be no less foul-mouthed, kill-happy, or rape-happy than their adult counterparts.